 1 Credit Suisse has a transitional relief of recognizing CECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks" until 30 June 2024.
-No transitional relief was applied for the periods presented.
-2 Calculated as 8% of total RWA, based on total capital minimum requirements, excluding CET1 buffer requirements.
-3 Swiss SRB going and gone concern requirements and information for Credit Suisse AG consolidated are provided below in this section.
+No transitional relief of recognizing CECL allowances and provisions in CET1 capital in accordance with FINMA Circular 2013/1 "Eligible capital - banks" until 30 June 2024.
+No transitional relief and information for Credit Suisse AG consolidated are provided below in this section.
 4 Credit Suisse AG consolidated has aligned its minimum capital requirements to the UBS approach of applying the G-SIB buffer at the Group level only.
 5 Represents the CET1 ratio that is available to meet buffer requirements.
-Calculated as the CET1 ratio minus the BCBS CET1 capital requirement and, where applicable, minus the tier 2 capital requirement with CET1 capital.
+Calculated as the CET1 ratio minimus the BCBS CET1 capital requirement and, where applicable, capital requirement with CET1 capital.
 6 Excludes non-BCBS capital buffer requirements.
 Calculated as the CET1 ratio of haircuts and inflow and outflow rates, as well as, where applicable, caps on Level 2 assets and cash inflows.
-Calculated based on an average of 64 data points in the fourth quarter of 2023.
+Calculated based on an average of 64 data points in the fourth quarter of 2023 and 65 data points in the third quarter of 2023.
 For the prior-quarter data points, refer to the 30 September 2023 Pillar 3 Report, available under "Pillar 3 disclosures" at ubs.com/investors, for more information.